core-wg/transport-indication/draft-ietf-core-transport-indication.md

   with one transport from use with another transport unless explicitly cleared.
   \]

+  For the purpose of this document, "hosting" is used in a transitive way:
+  If A hosts B and B hosts C, it is implied that A hosts C.

 When talking of proxy requests, this document only talks of the Proxy-Scheme option.
 Given that all URIs this is usable with can be expressed in decomposed CoAP URIs,